-This Statement of Accounts gives a true and fair view of the financial position of the authority at the accounting date and its income and I confirm that these accounts were approved at a meeting of the Audit Committee on 24 September 2012. expenditure for the year ended 31 March 2012.
-Chief Financial Officer Councillor John Chatt Chair of the Audit Committee Dated: Dated:
+I confirm that these accounts were approved at a meeting of the Audit

+Committee on 23 September 2013.

+Councillor John Chatt

+Chair of the Audit Committee

+Dated:

+Dateu.

-ANNUAL GOVERNANCE STATEMENT 2011-12
+ANNUAL GOVERNANCE STATEMENT 2012/13

 Scope of Responsibility

 The London Borough of Hounslow ('the Council') is responsible for ensuring that its business is conducted in accordance with the law and proper standards and that public money is safeguarded and properly accounted for and used economically, efficiently and effectively.
 It also has a duty under the Local Government Act 1999 to secure continuous improvement and the way in which functions are exercised having regard to a combination of economy efficiency and effectiveness.